 Time: 8 weeks

-Methods: cognitive task analysis, interviews with subject matter experts, think alouds, A/B testing, e-learning principles
+Methods: interviews with subject matter experts, think alouds, A/B testing

 I made this one hour e-learning module, Beginner Mandarin, with my teammates Elizabeth Onstwedder and Teja Talluri.
 It was a terrific opportunity to apply the e-Learning design principles we learned from Clark and Mayer’s book E-Learning and the Science of Instruction.
 This project was for Dr. Ken Koedinger’s class e-Learning Design Principles and Methods.